nasa/content-guide/_pages/introduction/how-to-use-this-guide.md

 ## If you work at another federal agency

-As a work of the federal government, the NASA GRC Content Guide is in the public domain within the United States.
+As a work of the federal government, the NASA Glenn Content Guide is in the public domain within the United States.
 Additionally, we waive copyright and related rights in the work worldwide through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/legalcode).

 ## If you do not work at NASA